voxel51/fiftyone/docs/source/plugins/index.rst

 4. If the execution fails, the status will be set to `failed` and the error will be stored.

 To execute the queued operations, you can run the following command:

 `fiftyone delegated launch`

+see :ref:`fiftyone delegated operations <cli-fiftyone-operators>` for more delegated operation cli commands.

 The environment executing the queued delegated operations must meet the following criteria: